grisha765/chatbot_py/readme.md

 - `logging_config.py`: Logging configuration.
 - `requirements.txt`: List of dependencies.

-## Features

-- **Browser Automation**: Utilizes `pyppeteer` to automate browser interactions, simulating user actions to chat with the GPT model.
-- **Interactive Mode**: Provides an interactive mode for chatting directly via the command line, with special commands for taking screenshots.
-- **API Key Authentication**: Secure API endpoint with key-based authentication for authorized access.
-- **Error Handling**: Robust error handling to manage and log exceptions during execution.
-- **Configurable Settings**: Easily adjustable settings for logging details and API configurations.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit pull requests.